DioM34/PYlux-repo/README.md

 # PYluxOS
-this is a python made sandbox (fake) linux
+this is a python made sandbox (fake) linux which is 100% open source and free for everyone

 Features:
 * the 'py' package manager - it uses the packages found in the /packages folder on this github repo